The Man Who Knew Too Much (1956 film): Soundtrack

 Hitchcock's frequent composer Bernard Herrmann wrote the "background" film score; however, Arthur Benjamin's Storm Clouds Cantata, conducted by Herrmann, is source music in the climax of the film.
 Herrmann was given the option of composing a new cantata for the film's climax but he found Arthur Benjamin's cantata Storm Clouds from the original 1934 film to be so suitable that he declined; he did, however, expand the orchestration, and inserted several repeats to make the sequence longer.
 Herrmann can be seen conducting the London Symphony Orchestra with mezzo-soprano Barbara Howitt and chorus during the Royal Albert Hall scenes.
 The sequence in the Royal Albert Hall runs for 12 minutes without any dialogue from the beginning of Storm Clouds Cantata until the climax when Doris Day's character screams.

 Doris Day's character in the film is a well-known, now retired, professional singer, and at two points in the film she sings the Livingston and Evans song "Que Sera, Sera (Whatever Will Be, Will Be)", a performance which won the 1956 Academy Award for Best Original Song.
 Day's recording of the song reached number two on the US pop charts. and number one in the UK.
+Day's son Terry, who was twelve-years-old at the time, traveled with her to the film location in Marrakesh, Morocco.
+Day recalled that her "publicity agent in Hollywood had promised him so much money for each letter he'd send to him telling about all the happenings" going on with the film.